 Suppose I steal your watch and sell it to Tom, who knows it was stolen but wants a cheap watch.
 It does not legally belong to Tom.
-If the law catches up, Tom will have to return it to the rightful owner.
+If the law catches up, Tom has to return it to the rightful owner.
 And if somebody with a badge comes knocking on the door, I plan to hide under the bed.
 Possession is not the same as ownership.
 Might does not make right.

 If I lead a military coup and capture control of an entire country, the very next morning I can sell its oil, cobalt, and forests and the money is mine.
 I’ll probably stash some off-shore, build myself a big palace, give some to cronies, and use the balance to pay a big police force.
 The rest of the population doesn’t get a cent although it was their oil, cobalt, and forests too, and nobody with a badge is going to knock on my door.
 The police work for me, remember?
 Whoever bought these resources from me, even knowing the circumstances, is now the rightful owner.
 In this case, international law says that might makes right.(1)

 Why?
 Because it’s convenient for the wealthy countries that make the rules, and want cheap resources.
 It doesn’t work for the citizens of the country being looted.
 Quite the opposite: The money feeds brutal and corrupt dictatorships.

 This dynamic, part of what’s known as the resource curse, underlies much of the world’s poverty.
 Every government in the world must get money from somewhere.
 Mostly it comes from some combination of three sources:(2)

 - Sale of resources